gnieark/botsArena/README.md

 You are welcome, Make pull requests on branch dev.
 Im available on twitter [@gnieark](https://twitter.com/gnieark) in order to talk

 # install it
-I'd better like you to help me to improve [bot's Arena](https://botsarena.tinad.fr/), and make your own bots to play challenges.
-It will be more funny having lot of bots in one arena than lot of arenas.
+I'd better like you to help me to improve [bot's Arena](https://botsarena.tinad.fr/), and you to make your own bots to play challenges.
+It would be more funny having lot of bots in one arena rather than lot of arenas.

 * Mysql structure is in the .sql
 * Apache/tomcat document root starts at ./html